Women in Portugal: Early history

-The social and religious more and norms effecting the perception of women's behavior depended on the woman's social class, not only in terms of the expectations society had of them, but because their autonomy and ability to make choices, the legal protections and dignity privilege afforded, and access to education was not available for all women.
+The social and religious mores and norms effecting the perception of women's behavior depended on the woman's social class, not only in terms of the expectations society had of them, but because their autonomy and ability to make choices, the legal protections and dignity privilege afforded, and access to education was not available for all women.
 The inequality in society was not only between men and women, but also among women of differing social and economic status.
 These matters took their place in the social discourse beginning only in the early 1700s, and there is little evidence that the "debate on women" (querelle des femmes, as it is called in Europe) occupied a significant role in the public consciousness prior to the 18th century.

 First Portuguese Republic

 The women's movement is considered to have started with the establishment of the Conselho Nacional das Mulheres Portuguesas, which was founded in 1914 during the First Portuguese Republic.

 The electoral rule of the Portuguese Republic stated the right to vote for "Portuguese citizens over 21 years of age who could read and write and were heads of families" without specifying gender.
 Carolina Beatriz Ângelo took advantage of the ambiguity of the law and used it to exercise her vote.
 She was a head of her family with a child and knew how to read and write, so she became the first woman to vote in Portugal.
 The Republican Regime did not want women to vote and swiftly changed the law.
 In 1913, the laws were changed to include gender and to specifically deny women the right to vote.
-The Afonso Costa’s Electoral Code of 1913 sealed off the loophole that had allowed Carolina Beatriz Ângelo, to vote in 1911.
-Portuguese women would have to wait 1931 when under Salazar were given the right to vote in Portugal provided they had completed secondary education.
+The Afonso Costa's Electoral Code of 1913 sealed off the loophole that had allowed Carolina Beatriz Ângelo, to vote in 1911.
+Portuguese women would have to wait under 1931 when under Salazar they were given the right to vote in Portugal provided they had completed secondary education.